History of wine: Spread and development in the Americas

+Following the voyages of Columbus, grape culture and wine making were transported from the Old World to the New.
 European grape varieties were first brought to what is now Mexico by the first Spanish conquistadors to provide the necessities of the Catholic Holy Eucharist.
 Planted at Spanish missions, one variety came to be known as the Mission grape and is still planted today in small amounts.
-Succeeding waves of immigrants imported French, Italian and German grapes, although wine from those native to the Americas (whose flavors can be distinctly different) is also produced.
+Spanish missionaries also took viticulture to Chile and Argentina in the mid-16th century and to Baja California in the 18th.
+Succeeding waves of immigrants, particularly in the 19th and early 20th centuries, imported French, Italian and German V. vinifera grapes, although wine from those native to the Americas (whose flavors can be distinctly different) is also produced.
 Mexico became the most important wine producer starting in the 16th century, to the extent that its output began to affect Spanish commercial production.
 In this competitive climate, the Spanish king sent an executive order to halt Mexico's production of wines and the planting of vineyards.

 During the devastating phylloxera blight in late 19th-century Europe, it was found that Native American vines were immune to the pest.
 French-American hybrid grapes were developed and saw some use in Europe, but more important was the practice of grafting European grapevines to American rootstocks to protect vineyards from the insect.
 The practice continues to this day wherever phylloxera is present.

-Today, wine in the Americas is often associated with Argentina, California and Chile all of which produce a wide variety of wines, from inexpensive jug wines to high-quality varietals and proprietary blends.
+The prime wine-growing regions of South America were established in the foothills of the Andes Mountains in Argentina and Chile.
+In California, the centre of viticulture shifted from the southern missions to the Central Valley and the northern counties of Sonoma, Napa, and Mendocino.
+Today, wine in the Americas is still often associated with these regions, all of which produce a wide variety of wines, from inexpensive jug wines to high-quality varietals and proprietary blends.
 Most of the wine production in the Americas is based on Old World grape varieties, and wine-growing regions there have often "adopted" grapes that have become particularly closely identified with them.
 California's Zinfandel (from Croatia and Southern Italy), Argentina's Malbec, and Chile's Carmenère (both from France) are well-known examples.

 Until the latter half of the 20th century, American wine was generally viewed as inferior to that of Europe.
 However, with the surprisingly favorable American showing at the Paris Wine tasting of 1976, New World wine began to garner respect in the land of wine's origins.